jalanmiddleton/BillboardTimeTravel/README.txt

-An vast improvement over my last idea, which was a jukebox that plays only "We Built This City."
+A vast improvement over my last idea, which was a jukebox that plays only "We Built This City."